jereinhardt/feste/README.md

-Feste is an easy way to give your users the ability to subscribe and unsubscribe to select emails that come from your application.
+Feste is an easy way to give your users the ability to subscribe and unsubscribe to emails that come from your application.

 ## Installation